dairiki/lektor-index-pages/docs/reference/configuration.rst

     **Required**.
     This key defines the index key(s).
-    It is a jinja-evaluated expression which is evaluated in a context with ``this`` set to the record to be indexed.
+    It is a jinja-evaluated expression which is evaluated in a context with ``item`` set to the record to be indexed.
 This expression should evaluate either to a single string, or, for multi-valued keys, to a sequence of strings.